|

 Groot Constantia

 The grand old dame of the Constantia wine valley, Groot Constantia (“Big Constantia”) is South Africa’s oldest wine-producing farm, dating back to 1685, and with an impressive history.
-Every February, South Africa’s wine

 As one of Cape Town’s Big 6 attractions, Groot Constantia gets nearly half a million visitors per year.
 There is a lot to do here, and it would be easy to spend an entire day at Groot Constantia.
 Apart from the wine, there are walking tours, which include audio guides, a gift shop, and a wine museum, which includes information about historical slavery at Groot Constantia.
 They even make brandy, a grape-based spirit, similar to cognac.

 There are also two casual restaurants, both beloved by locals.
-Simon’s (located outside of the gates of the estate), serves burgers and fish and chips, as well as pasta and sushi.
+Simon’s (located outside of the gates of the estate) serves burgers and fish and chips, as well as pasta and sushi.
 It is also dog-friendly, with a dedicated dog menu, and has live music in the courtyard on the weekends.
 Jonkershuis, which is on the estate, has a similar menu, but with the addition of some traditional Cape Malay options.
 Both of them also have delicious eggy breakfasts, and cater picnics which you can have on the estate.

 If you haven’t had breakfast, Groot Constantia is a good option as the first stop on your wine tasting tour, because Jonkershuis is a very popular Constantia breakfast spot (proceed to your wine tasting after breakfast, not before).
 Wine-wise, the white and red Bordeaux blends (from the Gouverneurs reserve range) are very moreish.